- Prague College Covid-19 Mitigation Policies

 112 (English) or 155

-In all other cases that are not an immediate health emergency, but for which you need advice or support, please call Ry, Alice or Nelli at Student Services:
+In all other cases that are not an immediate health emergency, but for which you need advice or support, please call Ry, Filip or Nelli at Student Services:

 Student Services Telephones and Email